Test in production without watermarks.

 Next cell

-After loading and reading the workbook and worksheet, the following code sample can be used to either make changes to formulas or applied to specific cells.
+After loading and reading the workbook and worksheet, the following code sample can be used to either make changes to formulas or apply them to specific cells.
 The code goes as follows:

 workbook.EvaluateAll();